-If you house them separately, introduce the male to the enclosure and watch to make sure the animals are not aggressive.
+If you house them separately, introduce the male to the enclosure and watch to ensure the animals are not aggressive.

 - Only breed animals that are a similar size since gargoyle geckos are cannibals.

-- The enclosure needs to have a very thin substrate and a laying box filled with peat moss and sand to make sure the female lays there and you can find the eggs.
+- The enclosure needs to have a fragile substrate and a laying box filled with peat moss and sand to ensure the female lays there and you can find the eggs.
 Adults will eat both eggs and hatchlings.

-- Make sure your female is fully grown and mature before you try introducing the male.
+- Make sure your female is fully grown and mature before introducing the male.

 - Once eggs are laid, remove them promptly to a box filled with an incubation medium.
-There are a few great options out there but many breeders use options like Pangea Hatch since you can see when it gets dry.
+There are a few great options, but many breeders use options like Pangea Hatch since you can see when it gets dry.
 They incubate at around 73-82 degrees, so they are easy to hatch.

 - Once the babies hatch, place them in separate enclosures since they will eat each other.
-Make sure you find a home for the babies since females can have multiple clutches in a year.
+Ensure you find a home for the babies since females can have multiple clutches in a year.

 How to Handle Gargoyle Geckos